MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/vm-metrics.md

 ## Usage

-You can enable VM metrics for your Build in two ways, depending on how you create your Build:
+VM metrics for a Build can be enabled in two ways, depending on how a Build is created:

 1. Using Game Manager, you can enable the "Enable VM Metrics (preview)" checkbox on the "New Build" page.
 2. Using the [PlayFab Multiplayer Servers API](https://docs.microsoft.com/rest/api/playfab/multiplayer), you can set the property "IsEnabled" to true in the following API objects: